tebexio/Headless-Template/README.md

 An integration of the Tebex Headless API built upon Nuxt, Vue 3 & Typescript for kickstarting your next store design.

+## Demo

+You can view a live demo of this repo by visiting https://tebex-headless-template.pages.dev.

 ## ⚡ Setup
 Make sure to install the dependencies: